Wednesday, August 21, 2024

 I was crying not because there was anything emotional about his presentation but because the topic itself had triggered an ocean of inchoate feelings from the trauma inflicted by my own sheltered funde (Darby offshoot) childhood.
 Being schooled and groomed by my church nearly doomed me.
 The homeschool craze hadn't started before I graduated but the five or six meeting hall events each week added to the many culture participation taboos added to the taboo against fellowshipping with Christians outside our sect and then encouraging us to choose unchurched kids to 'befriend' so we could 'lead them to Jesus' by quoting bible verses, inviting them to Sunday School and Vacation Bible School, all added up to social isolation.
 That along with the indoctrination that ensured that I never learned to think for myself about any topic meant I was ill prepared for adulthood--even the trad wife role which was the only thing I was groomed for.

 It also left me with no mental or emotional or social resources to turn to when a traumatic series of events imploded our sect with a fusillade of excommunications that split up families.
 Since my father and my mother's twin sister's husband were on opposite sides my uncle limited their contact to about once a year for the last ten years of my aunt's life.
 A cruelty I could not fathom.
 That plus all the other married sisters and all the cousins and all the close friends among children that were cut off just broke my heart.
 Staying neutral was considered worse than choosing a side.
-All wives and unmarried daughters were expected to follow their father's lead.
+All wives and unmarried daughters were expected to follow their head of household's lead.

 My husband favored neither side and had no interest in imposing a choice on me.
 He had been one of those unchurched friends I had in high school and only started attending various church functions with some Marine Corp buddies a couple years before we were married.
 He was completely blindsided by what he had married into.
-It wasn't until I'd confessed to him several years later that my studies had led me to identify 'the meetings' I'd been raised in as a cult and I no longer felt any affinity with their teachings that he confessed to me that he had withdrawn his heart from them within the first year or so of our marriage--essentially the first time someone behind the pulpit had relegated all members of the Pentecostal Assemblies of God to hell on the basis that their salvation was unreal because their doctrines were heresy.
+It wasn't until I'd confessed to him several years after the events that imploded our Assemblies that my studies had led me to identify 'the meetings' I'd been raised in as a cult and I no longer felt any affinity with their teachings that he confessed to me that he had withdrawn his heart from them within the first year or so of our marriage--essentially the first time someone behind the pulpit had relegated all members of the Pentecostal Assemblies of God to hell on the basis that their salvation was unreal because their doctrines were heresy.
 His Grandmother had been a Sunday School teacher in an Assembly of God church.
 That was the moment he was done with it.
-He kept his feelings and his thoughts to himself out of deference to me.
+He kept his feelings and his thoughts to himself for decades out of deference to me.

 Thus I was left to try to figure it out on my own.
 I was leaning toward the side that seemed to me less mean spirited and a tad more permissive.
 It also helped that it was the side my Dad favored.
 But then I witnessed someone I loved and respected from that side discipling his infant son for 'inappropriate use of his voice' justifying it to me later with verses and the 'original sin' doctrine insisting it was a father's duty to break his child's will as early as possible.
 He added that he was concerned that 'my heart for babies' was clouding my reason and leading me astray.